A Use Case in Calculating the Real Value of Workforce Productivity

 A Workforce Productivity Use Case

-In this example, we’ll look at how one company began their workforce transformation journey by leveraging Office 365 to improve an area of the business that is critical to every organization – employee onboarding.
+In this example, we’ll look at how one company began their workforce transformation journey by leveraging Microsoft 365 (Office 365, Windows 10, and Enterprise Mobility + Security) to improve an area of the business that is critical to every organization – employee onboarding.

 The first step in the HR onboarding initiative was to uncover the root cause of the problem through an in-depth discovery.
 By interviewing company stakeholders, department leads, and key individuals involved in the workflow, the company discovered that the problem was not just a technology problem, but it was also a people and a process problem.